daqhris/ZinnekeRescueMission/README.md

 ## TO-BE-CONTINUED

-What you are looking at is an early draft, an unfinished dApp submission, worthy of a participation trophy.
+What you are looking at is an early draft, an unfinished dApp submission, worthy of a participation certificate.
 Come back later as a spectator, volunteer, tourist, judge, or even as an onchain-faring Zinneke.

 **OFFICIAL MISSION LAUNCH**